RaoulGrn/digital-portfolio/README.md

 ## Development Tools

+- NestJS (v10.0.0): A progressive Node.js framework for building efficient and scalable server-side applications.
 - TypeScript (v5.1.3): Typed superset of JavaScript that compiles to plain JavaScript.
 - ESLint (v8.42.0): Tool for identifying and reporting on patterns in JavaScript/TypeScript.
 - Jest (v29.7.0): JavaScript Testing Framework with a focus on simplicity.